-We spent a career squirreling away money for retirement, expecting our portfolios will be able to carry us thru our golden years.
+Webinar: How to create investment income in retirement without killing your portfolio We spent a career squirrelling away money for retirement, expecting our portfolios will be able to carry us thru our golden years.
 But are our expectations unreasonable?
 How long will our portfolios last?
-Is there a certain amount of portfolio income that is just unsustainable?
-What happens if the market underperforms?
-We will address
+Is there a certain amount of portfolio income that is

 Facts: Unemployment increased 0.1%, up to 4%.
 3rd Quarter GDP came in at 3.4%, according to the final estimate.
 PMI, posted another month of expansion, with the index reading 56.6%.
 The S&P 500 (C Fund) gained 8% (in just 1 month!)
 Assessment: The S&P 500 had a tremendous bounce back, recovering all it’s losses from 2018.

 Facts: Unemployment increased 0.2%, up to 3.9%.
 3rd Quarter GDP came in at 3.4%, according to the 3rd estimate.
 PMI, posted another month of expansion, with the index reading 54.1%.
 The S&P 500 (C Fund) got hammered and lost 9.03% (in just 1 month!)
 Assessment: Unemployment did increase, but this is the first increase in 4 months, and

 What should you do with your investments outside of your TSP?
 Should you invest them the same way as you do the TSP?
 Should one account be more aggressive or conservative than the other?
 Should you just consolidate them?
 How do you make these decisions?
 Join me in my upcoming webinar – COORDINATING YOUR TSP WITH

 Upcoming Webinar – Free to attend What’s better?
 FSA or HSA?
 Can you do both?
 Both of these plans are available thru FEHB this open season.
 Understanding the advantages of each can translate into thousands of dollars a year, year after year!
 Join me in my upcoming webinar – FSA, HSA or Both? – Which